Canada and the Changing Nature of Work

 35 For example, on Amazon Mechanical Turk, clients can refuse to pay workers without providing a justification, but still use and retain ownership of the work.

 36 Howcroft, Debra and Birgitta Bergvall-Kareborn.
 2014.
-“Internet provides new threat to employment rights.”
+“Internet provides new threat to employment rights(link is external).”
 Manchester Policy Blogs.
 December 9, 2014.

 Existing labour law has for the most part not been applied.
 The participation agreement for Amazon Mechanical Turk workers explicitly states that “…workers are not entitled to holiday pay, sick leave, health insurance or compensation benefits in the event of injury.
 The terms and conditions offer no social protection for workers and there is no commitment to meet national minimum pay rates.”

 37 Ross, J. 2010.
 “Who are the Turkers?
-Worker Demographics in Amazon Mechanical Turk.”
+Worker Demographics in Amazon Mechanical Turk(link is external).”

 38 Ipeirotis and Ross cited in Felstiner, A. 2011.
-“Working the Crowd: Employment and Labor Law in the Crowdsourcing Industry.”
+“Working the Crowd: Employment and Labor Law in the Crowdsourcing Industry(link is external).”
 Berkeley Journal of Employment and Labor Law, Vol. 32, No. 1.
 August 16, 2011.

 39 The following statement by Lucas Biewald, co-founder and CEO of one of the leading microwork platforms gives a sense of the disposability of workers in this work environment: “Before the Internet, it would be really difficult to find someone, sit them down for ten minutes and get them to work for you, and then fire them after those ten minutes.
 But with technology, you can actually find them, pay them the tiny amount of money, and then get rid of them when you don’t need them anymore.”

 Biewald, Lucas (Co-founder and CEO of Crowdflower microwork platform) cited in Marvit, Moshe Z. February 5, 2014.
-“How Crowdworkers became the ghosts in the digital machine.”
+“How Crowdworkers became the ghosts in the digital machine(link is external).”
 The Nation.

 40 Legal rulings are at the early stages.
 For example, in June 2008 the U.S. IRS ruled that greeters for the Electronic Sheep Company in Second Life were employees, as opposed to independent contractors.
 A June 2015 in California that determined Uber drivers are employees rather than contractors.
 Many other cases are before the courts in the U.S.